Reconfiguring (non-spanning) arborescences: Always Reconfigurable Cases

-In this subsection, we prove that every instance of {\sc Directed Tree Reconfiguration} is a yes-instance, provided the input directed trees have the same size and a common root $r$.
+In this subsection, we consider the case where the property $\Pi$ is the property of being an $r$-arborescence for a fixed vertex $r$.
+Then, every instance of the reachability variant is a yes-instance and admits a reconfiguration sequence of linear length.
 More precisely, we prove the following theorem.

-\begin{theorem} For every pair of $r$-directed trees $T$ and $T'$ in $G$ with $|T| = |T'| = k$, there is a reconfiguration sequence $\langle T = T_0, T_1, \ldots, T_\ell = T' \rangle$ such that all intermediate directed trees have the same root $r$.
-Moreover, the length $\ell$ of the reconfiguration sequence is at most $k$. \end{theorem} \begin{proof} We say that an arc $e$ in a directed tree $T''$ is \emph{fixed} (with respect to $T'$) if the directed path from $r$ to the head of $e$ in $T''$ appears in $T'$.
+\begin{theorem} For every pair of $r$-arborescences $T$ and $T'$ in $G$ with $|A(T)| = |A(T')| = k$, there is a reconfiguration sequence $\langle T = T_0, T_1, \ldots, T_\ell = T' \rangle$ such that all intermediate arborescences have the same root $r$.
+Moreover, the length $\ell$ of the reconfiguration sequence is at most $k$. \end{theorem} \begin{proof} We say that an arc $e$ in an arborescence $T''$ is \emph{fixed} (with respect to $T'$) if the directed path from $r$ to the head of $e$ in $T''$ appears in $T'$.
 An arc is \emph{unfixed} if it is not fixed.
 Let $h$ be the number of unfixed arcs in $T$.
 We prove that there is a reconfiguration sequence between $T$ and $T'$ of length at most $h$ by induction on $h$.
 If $h=0$, then we have $T = T'$.
-In the following, we assume that $h \ge 1$ and that for every $r$-directed tree $T''$ that has $k$ arcs and contains fewer than $h$ unfixed arcs with respect to $T'$, there is a reconfiguration sequence from $T''$ to $T'$ of length at most $h - 1$.
+In the following, we assume that $h \ge 1$ and that for every $r$-arborescence $T''$ that has $k$ arcs and contains fewer than $h$ unfixed arcs with respect to $T'$, there is a reconfiguration sequence from $T''$ to $T'$ of length at most $h - 1$.

 Let $e = (u,v)$ be an arc in $T'$ such that $e$ is not included in $T$ but all other arcs in the path $P$ from $r$ to the tail of $e$ in $T'$ are included in $T$.
 Such an arc exists since $T \ne T'$ and they share the root $r$.
 Note that all arcs in $P$ are fixed.